ethersphere/bee-docs/docs/installation/configuration.md

 *default* `200`

 :::info
 To accomodate less powerful hardware and operating systems, the `open-files-limit` is set deliberately low.
-We recommend that you try to increase it to nearer `10000` or more if possible on your hardware.
+We recommend that you try to increase it to nearer `10000` or more if this is possible when using your hardware. *Please let us know how you get on with tweaking these settings on your hardware in the `#swarm-infrastructure` channel on our [Discord server](https://discord.gg/wdghaQsGq5)*
 :::

 Corresponds to LevelDB `OpenFilesCacheCapacity` (see above)